6 Important Theories in Social Work

 6. Rational choice theory

 This theory can help social workers understand the decision-making processes and motivations of their clients.
-Using rational choice theory, social workers can examine how their clients make decisions based on their rational preferences.

 1. Cognitive behavioral therapy